Banking and financial markets

 Our banking and financial markets research examines the functioning of financial markets and the institutions that operate in those markets.

-Using a range of approaches – including economics, law and psychology – we're exploring topics ranging from the stability of the banking system and the legal regulation of banks, to the trading behaviour of professional and amateur traders.
+Using a range of approaches – including economics, law, psychology and machine learning– we're exploring topics ranging from the stability of the banking system and the legal regulation of banks, to the trading behaviour of professional and amateur traders.

 Recent financial crises have demonstrated the need to better understand the pricing of complex derivatives and the interdependence of those markets – and our research is also examining these markets and their interdependence, furthering our understanding of the causes of the crisis and the progress in ensuring the financial system is more secure.

-The crisis also demonstrated the importance of regulation, and we employ an interdisciplinary approach, encompassing academics from the School of Law as well as Portsmouth Business School.
+The crisis also demonstrated the importance of regulation, and we employ an interdisciplinary approach, encompassing academics from a range of disciplines.

-Our research is regularly published in leading journals within the field, including the Journal of Banking and Finance; Journal of International Financial Markets, Institutions and Money; Journal of International Banking Law & Regulation; and Economic Theory.
+Our research is regularly published in leading journals within the field, including the Journal of Banking and Finance; Journal of International Financial Markets, Institutions and Money; Journal of International Banking Law & Regulation; and European Journal of Finance.

 Our research focuses on the following topics